 Based on the principle that the ‘tongue it the most sensitive part of the body made up of millions of nerve endings which supports a babies learning’

-Enables brain development as increased neuron connections being made.
+Enables brain development as increased neuron connections made during interaction with the treasures.

 How do you use a treasure basket?

 Find a quiet area away from other distractions

 Seat baby comfortably in front of the basket

 Sit close by but not too close that you become directly involved.

 Allow the baby to explore, handle and manipulate the items in their own way.